What is an adult adoption? How do you adopt an adult in Los Angeles County?

 Randy has been an adoption attorney for 36 years, limiting his practice to adoption.
 He has an A+ rating from the Better Business Bureau, is profiled on Wikipedia, and has a 5-star client rating on Avvo, Yelp and Google.
 He has the highest possible rating of "preeminent" from Martindale Hubbell.
 He is a member of the Academy of California Adoption Lawyers.
 Please see the links below for client reviews and to view his credentials, or learn about his background and experience at About Randy.
 Randy charges a flat fee of $1,850 to do a standard adult adoption (compared to most attorneys who charge hourly - check around and you will see most attorneys (with far less experience doing adult adoptions than Randy) charge between $3,500-$4,000, and without the security to you of the flat fee).
 With a flat fee you will know the exact cost of your adoption in advance.
 His fee includes the preparation of all required legal documents, including the name change and new birth certificate if elected, setting the hearing date and appearing with you in court.
 There is no required investigation (so no fee), and Randy pays the court filing fee, so no expense to you.

 How Do We Get Started?

-The initial consultation with Randy is free and can be done over the phone or by Zoom (video).
-It takes approximately 30 minutes.
-If you wish to call him first, he is happy to answer a quick question or two: 818-582-2374.
-Or you can email him at Randy@StepparentAdoptionCenter.org
+The initial consultation with Randy is free (very detailed, 30-40 minutes) and is done by Zoom.
+If you have a quick question first, you can email him at [email protected]

 Before Randy schedules your consultation, however, he must first have you complete an on online questionnaire.
 This gives him more information about your case, so he can advise you fully during your consultation.
 You can complete and submit it online below.
 Upon receiving it, Randy will contact you promptly.